Commazero/modulus-check/README.md

+:no_entry: **NOT MAINTAINED**

+This repository is not maintained anymore.
+Please consider using the original [uphold/uk-modulus-checking](https://github.com/uphold/uk-modulus-checking) repo and update the `src/data` files.

 # modulus-check
 Modulus checking allows payment originators to confirm that customer codes and account numbers are compatible before submitting a Bacs Direct Credit of Direct Debit.